jarekb84/Grandus/memory-bank/techContext.md

 ## Notes
 - Project uses TypeScript for all code to ensure type safety and improve maintainability.
 - Next.js provides a robust framework for handling routing, server-side rendering, and API routes if needed.
-- PhaserJs is used specifically for the interactive game scenes, allowing for efficient rendering of game entities and effects.
+- PhaserJs is used specifically for the interactive game scenes (Territory, Combat), allowing for efficient rendering of game entities and effects.
-- Zustand is implemented for simple and scalable state management, facilitating communication between React components and Phaser scenes.
+- Zustand is implemented for global state management, with plans to refactor into domain-specific stores (e.g., `CombatStore`, `ResourceNodeStore`) for better organization.
+(Ref: STATE_ARCHITECTURE.MD)
+- **State Architecture:** Emphasizes separation between high-frequency Phaser state and lower-frequency React/Zustand state.
+Communication facilitated by a standardized Adapter pattern and an Event Bus.
+Plans include using Dependency Injection and potentially a Service Layer for business logic.
+(Ref: STATE_ARCHITECTURE.MD & PERFORMANCE_PLAN.MD)
+- **Performance Strategy:** Follows a milestone-based approach, implementing optimizations like object pooling and spatial partitioning based on measured performance against defined entity count thresholds.
+(Ref: PERFORMANCE_PLAN.MD)